 This natural deflation makes “cryptoassets” like $BTC interesting speculative vehicles, but it is problematic if the desired goal is widespread adoption of the asset as a currency.
 Consider the following thought experiment.
 Suppose we have two assets, A and B, where A holds its value at a roughly constant level and B is deflationary.

 Given the option, a rational person would spend A first.
 A week from now, a unit of A will still be worth the same.
-A unit of B will be worth more, on average, and so if a person spent B instead of A, there would be an economic loss.
+But one unit of B will be worth more, on average, and so if a person spent B instead of A, there would be an economic loss.
 This means that consumers, businesses, etc, while probably having little issue with accepting B, will not be willing to use B for purchases, payroll, and other expenses.

 This drives B out of circulation as hoarding increases.
 That further drives up the market price of B as the available supply continues to decrease.
 Of course, while someone might prefer to be paid in units of B, very few would say no to money and so A will be the asset that is actually traded around.
 To be a form of currency, an asset must be used as an intermediate item of exchange.
 In the thought experiment, B is driven away from being a currency while A is pushed through circulation.

 Even if A were inflationary, people would still accept A. You're not going to say no to money.
 Even if $100 will have the same purchasing power as $95, after a year, a person would still generally accept the $100, and then just try to use it before too much value is lost.
 People just aren't going to say no to getting money unless it's already worthless.
 So once again, A will continue to be exchanged back and forth while B's exchange is halted by hoarding.